 Funding – Allocated to those areas with greater risk

-The Office of the Governor’s Homeland Security Division has indicated that 60-70% of the funds should go to projects in the City of San Antonio and Bexar County.
+Due to population and urban density the REPAC has traditionally maintained 60-70% of the funds to projects in the City of San Antonio and Bexar County.

 There was much discussion of whether we still needed this in there under funding since the OOG does not look at that any longer.
 The percentage amount was in question as well based on population.
 It was felt that people will still vote for projects the same way regardless of this statement still being there.
 It was ultimately decided to remove it by vote of hand.